The product on $\W$-spaces of rational forms: Introduction

-For purposes of construction of cohomological invariants of vertex algebras it is important to define product of elements of chain-cochain double complex spaces.
-In that direction, an extremely difficult question of composability with vertex operators occur.
-For the cohomology theory of vertex algebras, one has to assume that the chain-cochains are composable with vertex operators which assumes the convergence.
-Especially when we want to compute calculate the cohomology of a vertex algebra, we have to deal with the convergence problem first.
-In case of grading-restricted vertex algebras \cite{Huang}, the difficulty is that chain-cochains are not represented by vertex or intertwining operators.
-The techniques for vertex operators or intertwining operators in general do not work.
-The aim of this paper is to develop such new techniques.
-For products of spaces of chain-cochains, we propose to involve the geometrical procedure \cite{Y} of sewing of Riemann surfaces as auxiliary model spaces in a geometrical interpretation of algebraic products of spaces associated to vertex algebras.
-Similar to various other structures in the theory of vertex operator algebras, this is not be usual associative product.
-The product that occur is parametrized by a nonzero complex number $\epsilon$ identified to the complex parameter of the sewing procedure we involve.
-More generally, the product is constructed from two Riemann spheres with a collection of marked points, and local coordinates vanishing at these points.
+For products of spaces of chain-cochains, we propose to involve the geometric procedure \cite{Y} of sewing of Riemann surfaces as auxiliary model spaces in a geometric interpretation of algebraic products of spaces associated to vertex algebras.
+Similar to various other structures in the theory of vertex operator algebras, this is not a usual associative product.
+The product that occurs is parametrized by a nonzero complex number $\epsilon$ identified to the complex parameter of the sewing procedure involved.
+More generally, the product is constructed from two Riemann spheres with a collection of marked points with local coordinates vanishing at these points.
 The same scheme works, for example, for tensor products of modules which are in fact parametrized by such geometric objects.
 Because of this, the existence of such products involves the convergence.
 In addition to that, a vertex operator algebra must satisfy some conditions in order for such convergence to hold.